 Writing a Test

-Being able to manually verify the Chef Infra Client run is great but it would be even better if we had an executable test that would fail if our assumptions were ever proven to be false.
-Remember how we manually verified that Git was installed in the previous section?
-Seems like a pretty decent first test to me!
+Being able to manually verify that the Chef Infra Client run worked is helpful, but having an automated test that fails when our assumptions are wrong is even better.
+Remember how we manually checked that Git was installed in the last section?
+That’s a great candidate for our first automated test.

 The cookbook skeleton already has conveniently created a test for you at test/integration/default/default_test.rb.
 Open this file in your editor and edit to match the following content: